 but may not cover all of them due to version differences.

-So, it’s suggested to purge all existing triton
+So, it’s suggested to purge all existing triton, pytorch-triton, and

 Starting this patch, we can query the installed